Business Research Design

-- Interpret the broad range of research designs applicable to exploration of business problems
+1. Critically evaluate the broad range of research designs applicable to exploration of complex and ambiguous business problems

-- Identify, determine and communicate research designs to explore relevant aspects of a complex and ambiguous business problem;
+2. Identify and synthesise research designs to explore relevant aspects of a complex and ambiguous business problem

-- Develop, evaluate and communicate options for innovative business design based upon a business model design approach.
+3. Critically evaluate and synthesise options for innovative business research design

 - Please refer to RMIT University’s Learning Management System - Canvas, for further details.

 In order to enrol in this subject, you must be accepted into one of the following degrees:

 This subject is designed to equip students with a problem-solving approach that can be used to tackle wicked problems within contemporary business environments.
 Solutions are then framed within a business model framework, and pitched to peers and industry partners.
 You will identify assumptions within their business model and develop a research proposal that will address a fundamental inherent assumption within their model.
 The research proposal will turn the assumption into a research question, identify the appropriate ontology, epistemology, method and methodology to address that question.

 This subject includes a Work Integrated Learning (WIL) experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context, and where feedback from industry is integral to your experience.